appfuzzer-study/appfuzzer-study/Emma-Tutorial.md

 STEP 7.
 Install the `<package-name>-instrumented.apk` to your AVD (Android Virtual Machine).
 WARNING: do not play around at this step, just install it;

 STEP 8.
 Run the `<package-name>-instrumented.apk` with the following statement

       `adb shell am instrument -e coverage true -w <package_name>/<package_name>.EmmaInstrument.EmmaInstrumentation`

-       Start playing around with the app;
+Then, start playing around with the app;

 STEP 9.
+Once finished,